kiedtl/roguelike/doc/statuses.md

 invigoration grants the `<Tmp> invigorated` status, which boosts your fighting and dodging skills.

+## amnesia

+Causes a monster to forget any noise or enemies they ran across, and return to a working state.
+When the status is depleted, all dementia will be instantly cured.

 ## blind

 Reduces sight vision to 1, so that monsters/you can only see adjacent tiles.